xueyu888/signaling_server/README.md

 #dev branch
 The new signaling server is based on the boost library development.
 Use json format for transport signaling, compatible with tcp, http and websocket.
-The development of tcp has been completed.
+The development of tcp and http has been completed.